 • Senior ML/AI engineers on staff (not just web developers)

-• 3-6 months for initial build + ongoing maintenance capacity
+• Sustained build time plus ongoing maintenance capacity

 • Willingness to stay current on rapidly evolving AI tooling